Generalized Fock space and fractional derivatives with Applications to Uniqueness of Sampling and Interpolation Sets

 \subsection{Generalized fractional derivatives}

-Since we are going to be interested in Fock spaces we are going to consider Gelfond-Leontiev operators with respect to an entire function.
+Since we are interested in generalized Fock spaces we begin by consider Gelfond-Leontiev operators with respect to an entire function.
 Before looking into that we want to remark that one could also consider functions analytic in a disk which would lead to Hardy spaces instead of Fock spaces.

 \begin{definition} Let